MCP Resources for Files

 What should I check if an MCP file output is missing?

 Check that the MCP server exposes the file as a supported resource, returns the expected metadata, and uses a format Langdock can turn into an attachment.
-Also confirm the tool completed successfully.
+Also confirm the resource read completed successfully.